glav/Glav.CacheAdapter/Glav.CacheAdapter/ReadMe.txt

 Notes on Version 2.5.3
 ~~~~~~~~~~~~~~~~~~~~~~
 * Fixed bug where setting minpool size and max pool size resulted in an error when minpoolsize > default max pool size of 20.
+* Rewrite of adding per request cache dependency.
+Always uses web cache for this purpose if available, otherwise does nothing.

 Notes on Version 3.0
 ~~~~~~~~~~~~~~~~~~~~
 * Feature Addition: Rudimentary support of CacheDependencies
   Note: Enabling this feature when using the default dependency support, incurs some performance
         hit due to more calls being made to the caching engine.
+  Includes a generic cache dependency mechanism which acts as a common base.
+Not the most efficient but intent is to later introduce cache dependency managers which utilise specific features of the cache engine to maximise performance.

 * Modifying configuration to support storing values in AppSettings section using "CacheAdapter." as keyprefix This means you can use the same named config settings in <appSettings> section(or in a separate